 At Tiffany & Co., fine craftsmanship means embedding social and environmental integrity throughout the manufacturing process—from sourcing our raw materials to cutting and polishing our diamonds to crafting our jewelry.
 Today, we craft the majority of our jewelry products in our internal workshops and facilities.

-Today, we manufacture approximately 60% of our jewelry in Tiffany facilities in New York, Kentucky and Rhode Island and polish and assemble jewelry in the Dominican Republic.
-Directly managing our jewelry from sourcing to production allows us to contribute in a positive way to local economies by creating jobs, training workers and paying a location-specific living wage to employees in manufacturing facilities in developing countries.
-We are also able to better ensure our jewelry is crafted in a safe and healthy workplace.
+We also strive to contribute in positive ways to the communities and local economies in which we operate by creating jobs, training and promoting workers and establishing a location-specific living wage program for employees in our workshops in developing countries.
+By operating our own cutting and polishing workshops and jewelry manufacturing facilities, we are also able to better ensure our jewelry is crafted in a safe and healthy workplace.

-Our responsible sourcing program extends this ethos across our supply chain.
-Through this program, we work with our key suppliers to help them improve how they manage, respect and protect human and labor rights, as well as environmental performance.
+Our responsible sourcing efforts extend this ethos across our supply chain.
+Through the Social and Environmental Accountability Program, which helps us uphold our expectations with our suppliers, we work with our key suppliers to help them improve how they manage, respect and protect human and labor rights as well as environmental performance.

 Learn More About Our Sustainability Efforts